 The term "yoga" in the Western world often denotes a contemporary sort of yoga and a posture-based fitness , stress-relief and relaxation technique, consisting largely of the asana, in contrast with traditional yoga, which focuses on meditation and release from worldly attachments.
 It was introduced by gurus from India, following the success of Vivekananda’s adaptation of yoga without asana in the late 19th and early 20th centuries, who introduced the Yoga Sutras to the west.
 The Yoga Sutras gained prominence in the 20th century following the success of yoga.

-Education to Optimize Your Care of youngsters , Adult, Adolescent, and Pediatric Patients with Obesity.
-Effective treatment of patients who have obesity which is an increasingly important part within the modern practice .
-This course delivers practical strategies to optimize the management of obesity and its complications, and provides the foremost up-to-date approaches to obesity prevention and treatment.
-The Blackburn Course in Obesity Medicine: Treating Obesity 2021.
-This course covers critical and different topics in the prevention and treatment of obesity and related disorders presented by authorities from the country's leading obesity treatment centers.
+Education to Optimize Your Care of Adult, Adolescent, and Pediatric Patients with Obesity.
+Effective treatment of patients with obesity is an increasingly important part of modern medical practice.
+This course delivers practical strategies to optimize the management of obesity and its many complications, and provides the most up-to-date approaches to obesity prevention and treatment.
+The Blackburn Course in Obesity Medicine: Treating Obesity 2022.
+This course covers critical topics in the prevention and treatment of obesity and related disorders presented by authorities from the country's leading obesity treatment centers

 Diabetes and high cholesterol often occur together.
 Many Researchers states that diabetes often lowers HDL (good) cholesterol levels and raises triglycerides and LDL (bad) cholesterol levels.
 Both of these increase the risk for heart diseases and heart stroke.
 If you’ve been diagnosed with diabetes, you should know that controlling your blood sugar levels are very important.
 The more you will keep these levels down, the lower your risk of developing disorder and other health problems.